volpepe/volpepe/README.md

 # Technologies I've used

 ### My all time favourite technologies/languages are:
-* Python
-  * ...and its many libraries for machine learning/neural networks/scientific computation, including:
+* Python, and its many libraries for machine learning/neural networks/scientific computation, including:
   * Numpy
   * Pandas
   * scikit-learn